gromacs/gromacs/docs/dev-manual/jenkins.rst

 * Provide information on what changes in the build system (or other parts of the repository) need special care to not break Jenkins builds.

-Separate page documents how to interact with the Jenkins UI for these builds:
-:doc:`releng/jenkins-ui`.
-:doc:`releng/jenkins-howto` has information on how to do common things with Jenkins builds.

-..
-TODO: Add a link to a wiki page about general Jenkins documentation, once there is more of that.
+.. todo:: Add a link to a wiki page about general Jenkins documentation, once there is more of that.

 Pre-submit verification